Cosby5/All-My-Stars/README.md

 - [ericpruitt/static-glibc-nginx](https://github.com/ericpruitt/static-glibc-nginx) - Makefile and patch to build an NGINX binary statically linked against GNU libc.
 - [b4fun/coredns_build](https://github.com/b4fun/coredns_build) - Automatically docker build for coredns bundled with customized plugins.
 - [richfelker/musl-cross-make](https://github.com/richfelker/musl-cross-make) - Simple makefile-based build for musl cross compiler
-- [iximiuz/docker-to-linux](https://github.com/iximiuz/docker-to-linux) - Make bootable Linux disk image abusing Docker
+- [iximiuz/docker-to-linux](https://github.com/iximiuz/docker-to-linux) - Make bootable Linux disk image (ab)using Docker
 - [Luzifer/project-status](https://github.com/Luzifer/project-status) - Template for a SVG image to be embedded into the README file of a Github repository.
 - [genuinetools/sshb0t](https://github.com/genuinetools/sshb0t) - A bot for keeping your ssh authorized_keys up to date with user's GitHub keys, **only** use if you enable 2FA & keep your keys updates.
 - [cloudflavor/tooler](https://github.com/cloudflavor/tooler) - Create systemd-nspawn ready to boot containers for system debugging and customize them on-the-fly with your own tools.